whilethis/UIKit-Dynamics-101/README.md

 Tapping on the center box adds a gravity behavior and attaches the center box to it (-spoiler1).

--spoiler 2 adds a dynamic item behavior to see what can be done to make autolayout trigger a layout pass.
+-spoiler2 adds a dynamic item behavior to see what can be done to make autolayout trigger a layout pass.

 Tapping on the left box changes the top contraint for the middle box to be 50 points from the top.